 “The name suits you,” says the other boy standing in the gloom, naked but for the white cloth he is carefully tying about his waist.
 “At least you don’t have to have a Naming Day, doing stupid challenges just to be named Frog’s Bottom or Goat’s Breath.
 Doesn’t seem something to want.”

-“Your Grandma has worked hard to convince the Elders to give you an important name.
-She says the tests will be harder than you imagine.”
+“It’ll give you a position I’ll never have,” says Sniffer who arrived in the village as a small, hungry, homeless orphan with a runny nose and has made himself useful ever since.
+“Your Grandma has worked hard to convince the Elders to give you a big, important name.
+She says you must eat well because the tests will be harder than you imagine.”
 He turns the grilling fish.
-“She’s on the beach already chatting to the Elders.”
-He slops rice into two bowls and puts the fish on top.
+“She’s on the beach already chatting to the Elders.
+Hurry.”
+He spoons the rice into two bowls and puts a small grilled fish on top of each.

 “She’ll be watching,” grins his friend.